Feldruebe/SimpleGraphCalculatorAndPlotter/SimpleGraphCalculatorAndPlotter/Analysis/ReadMe.md

 It is drawn as a simple red line.
 - **_<span style="color:red">TODO</span>_**: color / style of default function and modified function

 The visualizations are plotted in a 2d coordinate system below the functions and parameters.
-The ranges for the x- and y-axis can be adjusted by the user using 4 text boxes places at the respective corners of the coordinate system.
+The range for the x-axis can be adjusted by the user using 2 text boxes placed at the respective corners of the coordinate system.

 When the application is closed the last parameters should be saved to the user settings and are reused with the next application start.
 - **_<span style="color:red">TODO</span>_**: default / start values